Chicken Marsala Recipe that’s easy!

 So, you're in the mood for some culinary adventure, but not the kind that requires hours of slaving away in the kitchen.
-Fear not, because today I’m sharing my Easy, One Pot, Chicken Marsala.
-Oh, and did I mention we'll be exploring some Marsala wine substitutes?
-It's like your regular Chicken Marsala recipe, but with a hint of rebellion or, in my case, forgetfulness.
+Fear not, because today I’m sharing my a Chicken Marsala dish that’s easy and delish!!
+Oh, and did I mention we'll be exploring LOTS of variations:

-I First Made Chicken Marsala Using the Recipe "Chicken Marsala by Giada"
+I First Made this Chicken Marsala Dish Using the Recipe called "Chicken Marsala by Giada"

 OK, let's start from the beginning.
 I stumbled upon this Chicken Marsala recipe by the culinary goddess herself, Giada.
 It promised to be easy, and, surprisingly, it lived up to the hype.
 Giada's recipe was easy and tasty and it was love at first bite.
 The flavors were on point, and the kitchen didn't end up looking like a war zone.
 So far, so good.